PerlAlien/Alien-Build-Plugin-Download-GitHub/README.md

 The GitHub repository name.
 This property is required.

+## include\_assets

+Defaulting to false, this option designates whether to include the assets of releases in the list of candidates for download.
+This should be one of three types of values:

+- true value

+    The full list of assets will be included in the list of candidates.

+- false value

+    No assets will be included in the list of candidates.

+- regular expression

+    If a regular expression is provided, this will include assets that match by name.

 ## version

 Regular expression that can be used to extract a version from a GitHub tag.
 The